STRUCTURE, OCCURRENCE AND BIOLOGY

 In the N-myristoylated proteins, myristic acid (14:0) specifically, which is a ubiquitous but usually minor component of cellular lipids, is bound to the amino-terminal glycine residue (of a relatively conserved sequence of the protein) via an amide linkage that is relatively stable to hydrolysis.
 Therefore, N-terminal acylation is believed to be an irreversible modification, although there may be exceptions.
 These proteolipids constitute a large family of essential eukaryotic and viral proteins with many different functions, and they are located either in the cytosol or in the cytosolic (inner) membrane of cells, or both.
 The acyl group anchors the protein to the membrane, although simultaneous binding to phospholipids or other membrane constituents is necessary to increase the strength of the interaction.

-In vivo, the acyl group as the CoA ester is attached by the action of a specific transferase to the N-terminal glycine (for which there is an absolute requirement) of the growing peptide as it begins to emerge from the ribosome, i.e. it is mainly a co-translational rather than a post-translational event.
-Thus, the leader methionine residue is first removed from the nascent peptide chain by a methionine aminopeptidase to expose an N-terminal glycine, before an enzyme myristoyl-CoA:protein N-myristoyltransferase catalyses the formation of the stable amide bond.
+In vivo, the acyl group as the CoA ester is attached by the action of a specific transferase to the N-terminal glycine of the growing peptide as it begins to emerge from the ribosome, i.e. it is mainly a co-translational rather than a post-translational event.
+There is an absolute requirement for the N-terminal glycine on the target protein, while amino acid residues two through six are used in substrate recognition.
+The leader methionine residue is first removed from the nascent peptide chain by a methionine aminopeptidase to expose an N-terminal glycine, before an enzyme myristoyl-CoA:protein N‑myristoyltransferase catalyses the formation of the stable amide bond.
 The specificity of the reaction is controlled in part by the size of an acyl-CoA binding pocket in the enzyme, though other factors may be involved.
 In addition, it has become apparent that myristoylation can also occur post-translationally on internal glycine residues and in apoptotic cells, when N-terminal glycine residues are exposed in partially hydrolysed proteins.
 The latter may have implications for health and disease.

 About 150 human proteins are known to be myristoylated, and these include tyrosine kinases.
 The functions of such proteolipids are steadily being unravelled.
 They are certainly of critical physiological importance, for example as participants in cellular signalling and in the process of apoptosis (regulated cell death).
 They are involved in regulating protein activity perhaps by modifying or stabilizing their conformations, by facilitating protein-protein interactions, and in targeting otherwise soluble proteins to the membranes and to appropriate receptors.
 However, a single N-myristoylation is insufficient to promote membrane association, and further N-myristoylation or N-terminal S-palmitoylation is necessary (see below).
 Increased levels of N-myristoylation have been observed in certain cancers, and there have been suggestions that this could be a target for therapeutic intervention.
+Over 300 Arabidopsis proteins are believed to be myristoylated, including many protein kinases, phosphatases and transcription factors.
 Also, N-myristoyltransferase activity is believed to play a role in infections by viruses, bacteria, fungi and parasitic protozoa, including such diseases as malaria.

 Exceptions to these generalities are photoreceptor proteins, which are modified heterogeneously with the uncommon 12:0, 5 14:1 and 5,8-14:2 fatty acids as well as 14:0.
 N-palmitoylated proteins have also been found, usually where there is a dual lipid modification, for example, the cholesterol-linked hedgehog proteins (see below).
 In addition, myristoylation occurs on the ε-amine group of internal lysines in interleukin 1α and tumor necrosis factor α.
 With the latter, different enzymes or iso-enzymes from those for N-terminal myristoylation are involved.
 Similarly, serine residues may be acylated in certain proteins.